chase-moskal/webp-hero/README.md

 - currently, the polyfill only works on img tags (not yet on css images)
 - es modules in `dist/`, and common-js modules in `dist-cjs/`
 - `dist-cjs/polyfills.js` is a collection of polyfills that restores ie11 support
+- `dist-cjs/webp-hero.bundle.js` is a bundle that writes `webpHero` as a global

 ### use webp-hero's bundle with the polyfills